Adam Chaplin: Synopsis

 The film revolves around the fictional country of Heaven Valley, and focuses on a man called Adam Chaplin who is investigating his wife's death.
-He finds that his wife was burned to death by local gangster Dennis Ritchie, because she owed him some money.
+He finds that his wife was burned to death by local gangster Denny Richards, because she owed him some money.
 He also finds the entire police department of the country is controlled by the mafia, so he summons a demon in a fit of anger.
 The rest of the film focuses on the revenge of Adam Chaplin with intense, gory fight scenes.